 The primary function of the ASPP is to hold a biennial conferences that brings together philosophers and scientists with a common interest in study of the mind.

-The next ASPP Conference will be held at University of Queensland, Brisbane, 3-6 December 2020.
-Watch this space for more details!
+The next ASPP Conference will be held at University of Queensland, Brisbane, December 2021.
+Visit the conference website for more details.

 The first ASPP conference was hosted at Macquarie University in Sydney, Australia 5-7 December 2018.
 [Information about the 2018 Conference] is still available.